MS-101/OOP-projekt/README.txt

 Combat mechanics:
 Combat is turn based, player always starts first.
+In combat you can fight at most 3 opponents at a time.

 During player turn, the player can decide to do one of the following:
 - attack - deal damage with your weapon